garrandall/popular-music-data/tracks/let-s-go-trick-daddy-lil-jon-twista.md

 Theres a lotta fuck niggas in the club tonight,
 (fuck em, fuck em, fuck em)
-but its gonna be aight, (yeah, yeah, yeah, yeah) cuz me and my clique we dont give a fuck nigga.
+but its gonna be aight, (yeah, yeah, yeah, yeah) cuz me and my clique we don't give a fuck nigga.
 Trick Daddy, Jim Johnson, Big D, Lil Jon